ZoneMinder/zoneminder/README.txt

 that WML has traditionally included plus the better control of mark-up  that is the realm of XHTML.
-Unfortunately so far  I'm unaware  of any devices that support WML2.0 even if  they  say they are WAP2 compliant, certainly I've never had a phone that does.
+Unfortunately so far  I'm unaware  of any devices that support WML2.0 even if  they  say they are WAP2 compliant; certainly I've never had a phone that does.
 If  you  find out that a particular phone does  support this  then  please let me know (or better still  send  me  the phone!).